 Add a tablespoon of apple cider vinegar

 We know even just the idea of drinking apple cider vinegar (ACV) can result in raised eyebrows, but here’s why you should.
-Apple cider vinegar has been proven to lower blood sugar and aid in weight loss.
-Initial studies also hint that ACV can help kill pathogens.
+Apple cider vinegar has been proven to lower blood sugar and aid in

 Go for sparkling or coconut